 USANA

-TINA.org investigated USANA Health Sciences, a Utah-based multilevel marketing company, and found that it used unsubstantiated disease-treatment claims and atypical income claims to advertise the company’s products and business opportunity.
+TINA.org investigated USANA Health Sciences, a Utah-based multilevel marketing company, and found that it has used unsubstantiated disease-treatment claims to market products and atypical income claims to market the business opportunity.
 TINA.org also found that numerous USANA-sponsored athletes advertised company products on their social media accounts without properly disclosing their material connection to the company.

 Highlights